 - Build the Harold Alfond Center for Cancer Care, which consolidated MaineGeneral Medical Center’s comprehensive cancer care programs in Central Maine into a single 59,000-square-foot facility, equipped with the latest technology, and designed to offer multi-specialty treatment and care coordination;

-- Build MaineGeneral Medical Center's 640,000 square foot new regional hospital—which, when completed in 2013, will provide state-of-the-art care through the use of the latest technologies and procedures and all-private rooms for patients—and convert the Thayer hospital in Waterville into a comprehensive outpatient center;
+- Build MaineGeneral Medical Center's new regional hospital, the Alfond Center for Health, which provides state-of-the-art care through the use of the latest technologies and procedures and all-private rooms for patients, and convert the Thayer hospital in Waterville into a comprehensive outpatient center;

 - Build and endow the Alfond Youth Center, the nation’s only combined Boys & Girls Club and YMCA;

-- Construct the University of New England’s Center for Health Sciences, which houses Maine’s only state-based medical school, and the Harold Alfond Forum, an athletics and student life center;
+- Construct the University of New England’s Center for Health Sciences, which houses Maine’s only state-based medical school;

 - Create a Children’s Garden at the Coastal Maine Botanical Gardens;